 Relations are intended to serve a mediators, in the sense of the Mediator design pattern[42].
 "Mediator promotes loose coupling by keeping objects from referring to each other explicitly..."
 For example, a relation could be used to direct messages passed between entities.
 Or it could denote a transition between states in a finite state machine, where the states are represented as entities.
+Or it could mediate rendezvous between processes represented as entities.
 Or it could mediate method calls between loosely associated objects, as for example in remote method invocation over a network.